AntreasKouloumis/Soccer-Tournament-Simulator/README.md

-# Soccer Tournament Manager
+# Soccer Tournament Simulator

-Welcome to the Soccer Tournament Manager project!
-This C# .NET application is a soccer tournament management system that simulates and manages soccer matches, player interactions, teams, and leaderboards.
+Welcome to the Soccer Tournament Simulator project!
+This C# .NET application is a soccer tournament simulation system that simulates and manages soccer matches, player interactions, teams, and leaderboards.
 It was created as a code assignment for a job application to showcase my programming skills and understanding of object-oriented design.

 ## Table of Contents